Modern Slavery Statement

 TOG recognises its responsibility to ensure that its policies and systems exclude slavery, human trafficking, forced labour and child labour from the business on an ongoing basis.
-The company is planning to review its procedures, including staff training, to ensure that these issues will be continuously addressed in line with the requirements of the Modern Slavery Act 2015 and good business practice.
+The company will review its procedures, including staff training, to ensure that these issues will be continuously addressed in line with the requirements of the Act and good business practice.

 The directors and senior management of TOG are ultimately responsible for;